 A unique feature of the EIC is that it provides funding for individual companies (mainly startups and SMEs) through both grants and investments.
 The investments currently take the form of direct equity or quasi-equity investments and are managed by the EIC Fund.

-EIC experts, jury members, and coaches
+EIC experts, jury members, coaches and ambassadors

 The EIC draws on a wide range of external advice and expertise in order to select the most promising projects and companies and to support them: